WHAT DO YOU NEED IN A ROOF SAFETY HARNESS KIT?

 If you can’t lower them to the ground and you have to bring them back up onto the roof, this can prove very difficult if you are by yourself.
 You will need at least two other workers to help lift the fallen worked over the edge of the roof.
 This is why it is so important to plan your rescue prior to starting work.
 Obviously if during the planning stage you discover you can’t lower the victim to the ground but have to raise them up, then you would need to ensure you had other workers with you.
 It is this type of planning that when completed prior to starting work will help identify any potential risks and hopefully allow you to eliminate them and the threat of a fall.

-For further information on any of our roof safety kits please do not hesitate to contact us at any time.
+For further information on any of our roof safety harness kits, please do not hesitate to contact us at any time.